Arrays

-This guide will show you how to work with arrays in your query strings.
+This guide shows you how to work with arrays in query strings.

 from deephaven import empty_table